vladimir-v-diaz/demo/README.md

 ### Endless Data Attack ###
 In an endless data attack, an attacker responds to a file download request with an endless stream of data, causing harm to clients (e.g., a disk partition filling up or memory exhaustion).
-In this simulated attack, we attach extra data to one of the target files available on the repository.
+In this simulated attack, we append extra data to one of the target files available on the repository.
 The client should only download the exact number of bytes it expects for a requested target file (according to what is listed in trusted metadata).